zigster64/zig-http-playground/README.md

 `zig-http-playground THREADMODE FILE-IO-MODE PORT`

-Where `THREADMODE` in singlethread, threadpool2, threadpoolmax, threadperconnection
+Where `THREADMODE` in singlethread, threadpool2, threadpoolmax, threadmadness

 Where `FILE-IO-MODE` in code, os